 The name Deborah means a bee: ‘float like a butterfly, sting like a bee’

-Barak was not eager to fight the coalition of Canaanite kings, and when you look at the odds he faced it’s hardly surprising.
+The Israelite general Barak was not eager to fight the large coalition of Canaanite kings.
+When you look at the odds he faced it’s hardly surprising.

 His enemy was more numerous, better equipped, and had excellent morale.

 Their technology was far superior to his – they controlled metal-making, so their weaponry was tougher than anything Barak could produce.

 The enemy general, Sisera, also had well-disciplined and seasoned troops.

 As far as Barak could see, facing them would be tantamount to suicide.